starmpcc/REMed/README.md

 ```

-## Reproducing Guide
+## Reproducing Guide (Paper)

 > [!NOTE]
-> This reproducing guide contains instructions for processing MIMIC-IV and eICU to reproduce the
-> results reported in the original paper.
-If you want to process MEDS-formatted dataset, please
-> follow instructions for MEDS in the below section.
+> For the MEDS-formatted dataset, please follow the instructions in the section below.

 <details>
 <summary>Requirements</summary>